oktadev/draft-enterprise-cross-app-authz/README.md

 &client_assertion=eyJhbGciOiJSUzI1NiIsImtpZCI6IjIyIn0.
 ```

-IdP evaluates administrator-defined policy for the token exchange request and determines if the application (client) should be granted access to act on behalf of the subject for the target audience & scopes.
+The IdP evaluates administrator-defined policy for the token exchange request and determines if the application (client) should be granted access to act on behalf of the subject for the target audience & scopes.

 IdP may also introspect the authentication context described in the SSO assertion to determine if step-up authentication is required.